Banggai cardinalfish: Spawning

 When the male accepts female courting, the female expels eggs from her urogenital papilla.
 Female Banggai cardinalfish produce a relatively small clutch, consisting of no more than 90 eggs that are 2–3 mm in diameter.
 Once about three-fourths of the egg mass protrudes from the female, the male takes the eggs from her.
 This process is immediate, taking no more than 2 seconds.
 Eggs may be lost in the process if the male drops them, as they are usually immediately consumed by other fish in the area.
 Males also have the ability to detect dead eggs and expel them from their mouths.
 The male broods the eggs in his mouth up to 30 days, during which he does not feed.
 After spawning, the female stays with the brooding male for at least a few days.
 Females aggressively defend their territory by immediately chasing any intruders that approach the brooding males.
 They also exhibit a relaxed form of 'side-by-side trembling', and confine the males to a small space.

 Juvenile behavior

 Juvenile Banggai cardinalfish do not go through any pelagic larval phase.
 Instead, they experience a high growth rate.
 Although the free embryos maintain their size difference after hatching, they increase several times in weight while being brooded inside their father's mouth.
 Therefore, at release, juveniles are many times heavier than they were at hatching.
 Juveniles settle directly within the parents' habitat upon release from their father's mouth.
-They form a tight school around different structures such as sea urchins, corals, and anemones, and swim around together while the father does not exhibit much caring behavior.
+They form a tight school around different structures such as sea urchins, corals, and sea anemones, and swim around together while the father does not exhibit much caring behavior.